FartLabs/fart.tools/blog/mission.md

 good fart joke (and let's be honest, who doesn't?), he was utterly dedicated to the comedic power of flatulence.

-His passion manifested in the form of the "Fart Movie" serious - a self-made collection of the funniest and most informative fart moments from popular movies and television shows.
+His passion manifested in the form of the "Fart Movie" series — a self-made collection of the funniest and most informative fart moments from popular movies and television shows.
 But Gregory's ambition went beyond mere compilation.
 He wrote, directed, animated, and even narrated some original scenes.